karinaromano-dev/odin-recipe/README.md

 # odin-recipe
-The website is my 1st project, it consist of a main index page linked to a few recipes.
+The website is my 1st project, following The Odin Project steps.
+It consist of a main index page linked to a few recipes.
 Only HTML and a few of CSS.